 Len Edwards joined the Memphis Police Department in 1973, retiring after serving forty-two years of service.
-During his career, he was assigned a host of differing assignments such as Uniform Patrol, Field Training Officer, Auto Theft, Domestic Intelligence, Burglary, Mounted Unit, Crime Prevention and others.
+He was assigned a host of differing assignments such as Uniform Patrol, Field Training Officer, Auto Theft, Domestic Intelligence, Burglary, Mounted Unit, Crime Prevention, and many others during his career.

 - The National Institute of Health

 - The National Center for Missing and Exploited Children

 - Association of Missing and Exploited Children’s Organizations (AMECO).

 Len has won numerous awards in recognition of his work in Law Enforcement and, in particular, the area of children’s issues.
 Len has been the Executive Director for COMEC for twenty-five years, where his responsibilities make him responsible for the day-to-day operations of the nonprofit missing children’s agency.

 Alisa brings more than 15 years of telecommunications sales experience with her to State Systems Inc. She previously worked as an account executive with C Spire Wireless.
 She sits on the board of the Commission on Missing and Exploited Children and is a member of the Jackson Chamber in Jackson, Tenn., the Greater Memphis Chamber, and the Lipscomb Pitts Breakfast Club.

 Camilla Autry, Treasurer